MallikarjunaReddyN/copier-springboot/README.md

 - And answer the questions.

 ### Publish project on github

+****

+- Create repository

-    Create repository and add below secrets before pushing:
+  Add below secrets before pushing if **CI  type** is **Github actions**:

   - SONAR_HOST_URL

   - SONAR_TOKEN

   - DOCKER_USERNAME

   - DOCKER_PASSWORD

   - WORKFLOW_TOKEN (required only for ArgoCD)

           Note: Use Personal Access Token as WORKFLOW_TOKEN value

-Repository secret location:
+          Repository secrets location:

             select repository -> settings -> Secrets and variables -> Actions

+- Configure below variables if **CI type** is **Azure Pipelines**:

+  - registery.username

+  - registery.password

+  and create new service connection for sonarqube with name "sonarcloud"